-"The common security control catalog is a critical step that effectively marshals our resources," Ron Ross, the NIST project leader for the joint task force, said.
+"The common security control catalog is a critical step that effectively marshals our resources," says Ron Ross, NIST project leader for the joint task force.
 "It also focuses our security initiatives to operate effectively in the face of changing threats and vulnerabilities.
 The unified framework standardizes the information security process that will also produce significant cost savings through standardized risk management policies, procedures, technologies, tools and techniques."

 This publication is a revised version of the security control catalog that was previously published in response to the Federal Information Security Management Act (FISMA) of 2002.
 This special publication contains the catalog of security controls and technical guidelines that federal agencies use to protect their information and technology infrastructure.

 When complete, the unified framework will result in the defense, intelligence and civil communities using a common strategy to protect critical federal information systems and associated infrastructure.
 This ongoing effort is consistent with President Obama's call for "integrating all cybersecurity policies for the government" in his May 29 speech on securing the U.S. cybersecurity infrastructure.